Venezuela travel note:

 In Trouble Again: A Journey Between the Orinoco and the Amazon: Follow Redmond O’Hanlon’s journey around South America.
 While not directly focused on Venezuela, follow his struggles and accomplishments as he journey’s through some of the most rural areas of South America.
 A fantastic read of true grit adventure, you will love this.

 Hugo Chavez and the Bolivarian Revolution: A first hand account of contemporary Venezuela as it is now.
 Indulge yourself in the culture, the future plans for Venezuela and the political situation as it currently stands.
-This is an interesting read for anyone wanting to know a little more than what the media portrays of Venezuela.
+This is an interesting read for anyone wanting to know a little more on why Venezuela went down the shitter.

 Crude Nation: How Oil Riches Ruined Venezuela: Venezuela is rich in resources especially Oil, but the people of Venezuela are still living in relative poverty.
 Why?
 Well, this book explains it.
 If you are interested in the life of the locals and levels of corruption in Venezuela this is an extremely interesting read!